Guidelines for Students with Third-Party Sponsorships

 - Students should be aware that they are ultimately responsible for any defaults in payments by the sponsoring third-party agency.

-After Student Business Services receives the completed forms (sponsorship letter, Third-Party Billing Agreement, and Sponsor Authorization form):
+After Student Business Services receives the completed forms (sponsorship letter and Sponsor Direct Billing Authorization form):

 - Student Business Services (SBS) reviews the forms, and an SBS representative begins the verification process on the Third-Party Sponsor to certify eligible students.